olagberg/olagberg/README.md

 ### :point_right: Right now
 - :student: MSc student in Computer Science at NTNU, 2022 - 2024
 - :mortar_board: Graduated Software Engineering at OsloMet, 2022
-- :office: Summer internship at SpareBank 1 Utvikling
+- :office: Working part time as developer at SpareBank 1 Utvikling, 2022
-- :snake: Currently learning more python
+- :juggling_person: Currently learning more about Playwright and npm packages
-- :triangular_flag_on_post: Doing CTF challenges
+- :triangular_flag_on_post: Waiting for NPST 2022

 ### :golfing: Hobbies
 - :zap: Technology